EMK-Complexity/EMK-Complexity.github.io/publications.md

 Socio-technical Systems: Modelling and Applications in Large Scale Emergency and Transport Domains’ Ed.
 Mitleton-Kelly E., in Springer Understanding Complex Systems Series

+Mitleton-Kelly, 2016, *'Complex Systems and Institutions: The Implications for the Sciences of Complexity for Organisational Design'* in '[To the Man with a Hammer...
+Augmenting the Policymaker’s Toolbox for a Complex World](https://www.bertelsmann-stiftung.de/de/publikationen/publikation/did/to-the-man-with-a-hammer-2/)'  Complex Systems and Institutions:The Implications of the Sciences of Complexity for Organisational Design, pp. 137 - 154

 Reports